RadoslawKieronski/DevOpsJenkins/README.md

 # DevOpsJenkins
-The project is created do integrate Jenkins with various Devops tools.
+The project is created to integrate Jenkins with various Devops tools.